parse-community/blog/_posts/2019-03-03-platform-update.md

 - __666,000 downloads__ for Parse Server on npm in 2018, on track for 770,000 in 2019
 - Over __1470 issues closed__ - 4 every day!
 - More than __800 pull request closed__ - 2 every day!

+## What are we working on?

+- The addition of support for GraphQL is well underway for Parse Server, see [#5014](https://github.com/parse-community/parse-server/pull/5014) and [#5304](https://github.com/parse-community/parse-server/pull/5304)
+- We're working on cleaning up the platform website and giving more love to this blog
+- [Phill Wiggins](https://github.com/phillwiggins) is working on a [Parse Flutter SDK](https://github.com/phillwiggins/flutter_parse_sdk) with 14 releases and over 150 commits in 2019 alone
+- As always we are continually improving the docs, fixing bugs and merging pull requests